writ3it/wordpress-autoloader-plugin/readme.md

 PSR-4 autoloader for wordpress developers
 ## Getting Started
 To use the plugin:
-1. install plugin from Wordpress Plugins Directory,
+1. copy files from repository to your own wp-content/plugins/autoloader directory,
 2. activate plugin in admin panel.

 That's all.
 Now you can use autoloader.
 See the example below: